Gilbert-Studio-Newbe/React-Setup/project-review.md

 - [x] Base components
   - `BaseNode.tsx` serves as the foundation for custom nodes
   - `ClientOnlyReactFlow.tsx` handles client-side rendering of React Flow
+  - ⚠️ **IMPORTANT**: Avoid double wrapping components with `ReactFlowProvider`.
+Components using React Flow hooks should be wrapped exactly once with a provider.
 - [x] Custom node components
   - Multiple specialized node types (NumberInputNode, CostInputNode, CalculationNode, etc.)
   - All node components extend from BaseNode